ciscon/vim/pack/vimspector/opt/vimspector/README.md

   * macOS Mojave or later
   * Windows (experimental)

-Why such a new vim ?
+Why such a new vim?
 Well 2 reasons:

 1. Because vimspector uses a lot of new Vim features
 2. Because there are Vim bugs that vimspector triggers that will frustrate you